wang9hu/cheatsheets-and-misc/myReactNote.md

   - Cons
     - No access to component lifecycle methods (ie `ComponentDidMount`).
       <br>

+- **Higher-Order Components**
+  - a higher-order component is a function that takes a component and returns a new component.

 React Hooks: functions that allow functional components the ability to do things that were typically only reserved for class components.
 <br>